mkpetterson/cancer-prediction/README.md

 The goal of this project was to build a simple breast cancer image classifier using convolutional neural networks using both histology (microscopic) images from biopsies and radiographic images (mammograms).
 Additionally, Radon transforms and Fast Fourier Transforms were applied to see if they could augment the predictions.
 2 different CNNs were investigated: Tensorflow and Pytorch-based FastAI.

-Out of box performance:

-FastAI: on 100X histology dataset: 92% on validation set Transfer Learning Xception: 88% on training and 75% on validation (overfitting?)
-Run over 3 epochs Simple CNN: 69% on validation and training.
-Ended up abandoning this model.

-The data was pulled from both [The Cancer Imaging Archive](https://www.cancerimagingarchive.net/) and the USF

 ## Data Acquisition, Exploration, and Preparation